Malte311/BookLibrary/README.md

 ## :whale: Installation (in three simple steps via Docker)

-1. Download this repository (or only the `docker-compose.yml` file):
+1. Download the `docker-compose.yml` file _or_ clone the whole repository:

 ```bash